miracle2k/xappy/docs/introduction.rst

 ------------

 You will need an up-to-date version of Xapian (both the core library and the corresponding Python bindings) to use Xappy.
-The 1.0.2 release release is the earliest which the current version of the interface will work with, though some features (facets and tagging) currently require a SVN snapshot of the Xapian library.
-When 1.0.3 is released, this will support all current features of Xappy.
+Unfortunately, the latest release (1.0.3) doesn't support all the features needed by Xappy, so you will either need a recent snapshot release, or to build from Xapian SVN HEAD.
+We recommend using a snapshot unless you are actively developing Xapian itself.

+We hope that release 1.0.4 will be suitable for use with Xappy.

 Installation
 ------------